 Even employers who don't offer major medical to part-time workers often provide something: an EAP, a telehealth option, a discount program, a wellness initiative, or a bill negotiation service tucked somewhere in a vendor stack.

-The problem is that these offerings rarely behave like a real plan because they lack the basics of plan performance:
+The problem?
+These offerings rarely behave like a real plan.
+They lack the basics of plan performance:

 - Clear guidance on what to use first